Close Menu

 Tracks

-Students can earn a bachelor of arts or a bachelor science degree in chemistry.
-Biochemistry and physical chemistry tracks are available under the bachelor of science.
+Students can earn a bachelor of arts or a bachelor of science degree in chemistry.
+Biochemistry, physical chemistry and general chemistry tracks are available under the bachelor of science.
+Students can also pursue a bachelor of arts degree in chemistry – pre-pharmacy track.
 Our chemistry minor allows you to pursue an interdisciplinary program of study that meets unique or specific career objectives.

 Ask our faculty